Superlyxi/CFT-PU/README.md

 ## Introduction

-This is the official Pytorch implementation of our paper "Coarse-to-Fine Learning by Feature Transformer and Positional Fusion for Point Cloud Upsampling".
+This is the official Pytorch implementation of our paper "3D Point Cloud Processing Using a Coarse-to-Fine Network with Transformer-Encoder".
+Once the article is accepted, we will publish the code.

 ## Data Preparation